-The Midland Air museum has new catering facilities as well as a commercial dishwasher
+The Midland Air museum has new catering facilities as well as a Industrial dishwasher

 It’s not just a professional dishwasher and other kitchen appliances that were needed either, museums get a massive number of visitors each year that pretty much any establishment would struggle to cater for, things like dining tables and new dishes had to be bought too in order to make sure that the Midland Air Museum guests remained catered for.

-Why Places like the Midland Air Museum rely on Concrete floor beams
+Why Places like the Midland Air Museum rely on a Block and beam floor

 As well as renovations to the kitchen area, after many years of harsh treatment it has been necessary to shore up the building foundations with some concrete floor beams.
-Unfortunately for anyone who has ever used concrete floor beams, you’ll know that they don’t usually come cheap.
+Unfortunately for anyone who has ever used a block and beam floor you’ll know that they don’t usually come cheap.
 This was particularly true for us because we required a higher grade of concrete beams that had been pre-stressed in order to make them stronger that just regular concrete for the air museum.

 The Midlands air museum has to use concrete floor beams specifically